 Having a system that monitors which ingredient goes in which dishes (and how many of those dishes you sell) helps you accurately gauge how much stock you need to buy to fulfil demand without wasting leftover ingredients.

-3. Join Carbon Free Dining
+Join Carbon Friendly Dining

 Sustainable Credits is an exclusive Lightspeed Restaurant rewards programme run in partnership with Sustainably Run.
 The programme helps restaurateurs directly benefit from their own sustainability efforts.

-Restaurants who join Sustainably Run’s Carbon Free Dining initiative can offer diners the chance to add an extra fee to their bill, guaranteeing that Sustainably Run will plant at least one life saving fruit tree in the developing world.
+Restaurants who join Sustainably Run’s Carbon Friendly Dining initiative can offer diners the chance to add an extra fee to their bill, guaranteeing that Sustainably Run will plant at least one life saving fruit tree in the developing world.

 For every six trees funded, the restaurant receives one sustainable credit.
 They can save these credits over time and use them to purchase Lightspeed add-ons and subscriptions.

-In most cases, the sustainable credits earned will fund the cost of renewal of a restaurant’s annual Lightspeed subscription–a way to say thank you for collecting contributions that fund the planting of thousands of life saving fruit trees
+In most cases, the sustainable credits earned will fund the cost of renewal of a restaurant’s annual Lightspeed subscription–a way to say thank you for collecting contributions that fund the planting of thousands of life saving fruit trees.